Jamila Thompson '01

 She was hired as staff assistant in November 2001 intending to only work on Capitol Hill for a few months.
-All told, Jamila worked with Rep. Lee for over five years, and has been on the Hill for nearly 14 years.
+All told, Jamila worked with Rep. Lee for over five years, and has been on the Hill ever since.

 Early on, Jamila primarily handled issues related to arts and veterans issues; then she added Cuba and Caribbean issues to her portfolio and even got to meet Fidel Castro and other world leaders over the years.
 When she was promoted to a full-fledged legislative assistant, she handled the Western Hemisphere subcommittee on which Rep. Lee served, as well as judiciary, trade, small business, veterans, technology, Social Security, pensions, and taxes.